 - The biggest original equipment customers;

-- Numerous employees who work in the various nations where the Group has a presence;
+- Numerous employees in the various nations where the Group is present;

 - National and supranational institutions and public administrations;

 - International and local NGOs present in the various Countries in which Pirelli has manufacturing activities;

 - Universities that have collaborations with the Group.

 The stakeholders were involved through a request, in local language, of attribution of priorities for action on a selection of ESG (Environmental, Social, Governance) issues relevant to the global and sustainable development of the automotive and auto components sectors, identified by considering the risks and opportunities arising from regulatory developments, the expectations of the communities, government and other institutions, and financial markets.

 The issues the stakeholders evaluated are the following:

 - Product eco-innovation: research & innovation commitment to improve product impact on the environment (e.g. by reducing the tyre rolling resistance in the use phase allowing for fuel saving and thus CO2 emissions reduction, more mileage);

 - Product performance & safety innovation: research & innovation commitment to improve product performance/safety for the driver (e.g. tyre performance in wet conditions, reduction of braking distance.);